 VII.
-Issuance of Certificate of Occupancy: Prior to the issuance of any Certificate of Occupancy for any building constructed pursuant to these Regulations, the applicant shall obtain from the Town certification of compliance with this Article.
-For projects that are ready for Certificate of Occupancy (C of O) or Certificate of Completion (C of C) between the months of May 15th and September 15th, the applicant may request a temporary deferment on the installation of the landscaping (in which the C of O or C of C may be released without the installation of the landscaping).
+Issuance of Certificate of Occupancy: Prior to the issuance of any Certificate of Occupancy for any building constructed pursuant to these Regulations, the applicant shall obtain from the Town Engineer and the Town Building Inspector Town certification of compliance with this Article.

+For projects that are ready for Certificate of Occupancy (C of O) or Certificate of Completione (C of C) between the months of May 15th and September 15th, the applicant may request a temporary deferment on the installation of the landscaping (in which the C of O or C of C may be released without the installation of the landscaping).
 The temporary landscape deferment is subject to the following conditions:

-- 1. The landscaping shall be installed in accordance with the approved plan, - 2.
-The Town will hold the Financial Assurance until the landscaping is installed, and - 3.
-The landscaping must receive an approved inspection by the Town within five (5) months from the issuance of the C of O or C of C.
+1. The landscaping shall be installed in accordance with the approved plan,

+- IV-3.
+The landscaping shall be installed in accordance with the approved plan and must receive an approved inspection by the Town within five (5) months from the issuance of the C of O or C of C.